-THE UNDERSIGNED ACKNOWLEDGES AV TO COMPLY WITH THE FOLLOWING: WARENESS OF AND THE RESPONSIBILIT Title II, of the Americans with Disabilities Act, (on its implementation.
-"ADA") and federal department regulations It is understood that recipients of state funds are and those regulations of federal departments are and federal department regulations mandate the shall, on the basis of disability, be excluded from the services, programs or activities of a public equiple entity.
-See 28 CFR Part 35. nd agencies on its implementation.
-The ADA nat: No qualified individual with a disability m participation in or be denied the benefits of This assurance is effective as of the date of state during which real or personal property is used.
-11 Signature of Authorized Official Date Applicant

-(Applicant's Mailing Address)
+All applicants must complete the information requested below.
+(Name of Applicant) THE UNDERSIGNED ACKNOWLEDGES A TO COMPLY WITH THE FOLLOWING: WARENESS OF AND THE RESPONSIBILITY Title II, of the Americans with Disabilities Act, its implementation. ("ADA") and federal department regulations on It is understood that recipients of state funds a and those regulations of federal departments a and federal department regulations mandate t shall, on the basis of disability, be excluded fro the services, programs or activities of a public public entity.
+See 28 CFR Part 35. and agencies on its implementation.
+The ADA hat: No qualified individual with a disability This assurance is effective as of the date of stat during which real or personal property is used te approval of funds and throughout the period d.
+Signature of Authorized Official Date Applicant (Applicant's Mailing Address)